Oswald Peraza Preview, Player Props: Yankees vs. Tigers

-On Monday, Oswald Peraza (.158 on-base percentage in past 10 games, 121 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+The New York Yankees, including Oswald Peraza (.158 on-base percentage in past 10 games, 121 points below season-long percentage), battle starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

 Oswald Peraza Game Info & Props vs. the Tigers